 If the gravity around the traveling probe is getting too light, it means it is drifting away from the Earth’s surface and it needs to manipulate the gravitational field of the black hole in such a direction to move back down where the background gravity is strong again.

-If gravity is getting too “intense”, then maybe it is because it is in the middle of some solid rock, so it needs to gasp out back into the airy surface where a lighter gravitational signature is detected once again.
+If gravity is getting too “intense”, then maybe it is because it is in the middle of some solid rock, so it needs to re surface out back into the air where a lighter gravitational signature is detected once again.

 Worldlines and multiverses

-Assume a starting point in time and call this Big Bang for argument sake intended as a common point in time from which all possible worldlines of a certain spacetime region originated.
+Assume a starting point in time and call this Big Bang (just for argument sake) intended as a common point in time from which all possible worldlines of a certain spacetime region originated.

 From that common point in time many possible times and worldlines scattered into being.
 Some worldlines travel parallel to each other in the sense that they are very similar to ours, some very far and different from ours, in fact every possible worldline exists along with every possible choice we and everybody else could have made in their life.

-Regardless of the timeline you live in, you have to be careful that you do not lose your way and that you are always capable of getting back to your timeline of origin where people are waiting for you to come back home for supper so to speak.
+Regardless of the timeline you live in, you have to be careful that you do not lose your way and that you are always capable of getting back to your timeline of origin where people are waiting for you to come back home for supper.

 In any case, the further in time you go, the more you add up measurement errors in your gravitational path, which means the harder it is to find your way back to your NOW of origin where people are waiting for you.